A Complete Guide

 I think you’ll agree with me when I say…

-It’s challenging trying to wrap your mind around lifetime mortgage plans, especially with the limited research options and expenses that come with consulting professional advice.
+It’s challenging trying to wrap your mind around lifetime mortgage plans, especially with the limited research options and expense that come with consulting professional advice.

 Or is it?

-Well, by checking out this guide, you will get unbiased information on how lifetime mortgages work, the various types of lifetime mortgages, the benefits of taking out one of the plans, and the costs associated with these schemes.
+Well, by checking out this guide, you will get unbiased information on these work, the various types of lifetime mortgages, the benefits of taking one out, and the dues associated.